 Care and Rehabilitation Center at Glacier Hills is in Ann Arbor, Michigan.
-This proved to be a quality facility, with an overall grade of B. This grade is right in line with the city grade in Ann Arbor.
-The best aspect of this facility's impressive profile was its short-term care rating. short-term care grades are discussed in the next paragraph
+This proved to be a quality facility, with an overall grade of B+.
+In fact, we ranked this nursing home in the top third of all facilities in the nation.
+The best aspect of this facility's impressive report card is its short-term care score.
+We discuss short-term care in the next section

 Care and Rehabilitation Center at Glacier Hills